Japan wants to make Bangladesh more attractive for business; boost its stature globally

 The Cosmos Foundation has stated that it intends to hold more such webinars to enlighten the public on important aspects of Bangladesh's foreign relations and generate constructive discussions focused on important issues.

-With inputs from AR Jahangir, Muhammed Syfullah & Md.
+With inputs from AR Jahangir, Muhammed Syfullah and Md.
 Ishtiak Hossain.